 To help further facilitate economic development, Dallas County provides strategic tax abatements, it participates in tax increment finance (TIF) districts, it nominates projects to the Texas enterprise project program, and it supports the formation of foreign trade zones.
 In addition, it, along with the Dallas County Hospital District, also offers the freeport tax exemption on goods that leave the State within 175 days.

-For additional information about the County's economic development activities and on how to request tax abatement, TIF, enterprise project, or foreign trade zone assistance, please contact Rick Loessberg, the County's Director of Planning & Development, at (214) 653-7601.
+Additional information about the County's economic development activities and incentives can also be obtained by contacting the County's Director of Planning & Development, Rick Loessberg, at (214) 653-7601.